perfana/perfana-docs/docs/testconfiguration/testconfiguration.md

 ## Key metrics

 When one or more Grafana dashboard have been linked to the test runs, it is possible to select metrics from these dashboards as `key metrics`.

-Key metrics are set on `workload` level, so this item in the sidebar will be actively only when the `workload` property in the `Test run selector` has been set.
+> Key metrics are set on `workload` level, so this item in the sidebar will be active only when the `workload` property in the `Test run selector` has been set.

 Key metrics can be optionally configured to be automatically assessed after a test run has finished.
 The results can then be used to act as a `quality gate` when runing tests from a CI/CD pipeline.
 See [Setting up Perfana as quality gate](https://perfana.github.io/perfana-docs/docs/administration/ci-cd.html#quality-gate)